 Automated Certificate Management Environment (ACME) is a protocol that allows automated certificate requests, retrieval of certificates and certificate renewal.
 It was designed to enable easy deployment of X.509 certificates from Let's Encrypt.

-debops.pki Ansible role provides support for the ACME protocol which is
+debops.pki Ansible role provides support for the ACMEv2 protocol which

-used by default with the Let's Encrypt (there is a possibility to
+is used by default with the Let's Encrypt (there is a possibility to integrate

-integrate other similar services in the future).
-Interaction with the ACME
+other similar services in the future).
+Interaction with the ACME Certificate

-Certificate Authority is performed using the acme-tiny alternative client
+Authority is performed using the acme-tiny alternative client written in

 To request and renew ACME certificates, a host needs to meet several requirements enforced by this Ansible role: